How To Travel While Breastfeeding: Pumping, Storing and TSA Guidelines

 One of the greatest benefits to breastfeeding while traveling is the added antibodies that you can pass through your breastmilk to your baby.
 This extra layer of protection is helpful to reduce the risk of colds, viruses and other illnesses.

-Using a standard wall pump or portable pump may not be the best option as you commute through airport security and move about to different locations.
+Using a standard wall pump or portable pump may not be the best option as you commute through airport security and move about to different locations, as cords and parts to carry could be rather restricting.

 Muscle Up Mommy J35 Wearable Pumps are designed for pumping on the go.

-• The battery lasts 8-9 pump sessions on a single charge.
+- The battery lasts all day on a single charge.

-• There's no bottles or bulky parts. to carry.
+- There's no visible bottles bulging from your clothes or bulky parts to carry.

 It's no secret that vacation tends to equal more rest, at least we hope so anyway.